renerocksai/renerocksai.github.io/_posts/2021-01-18-obsidian-encrypted-github-android.md

 - all files in all subfolders
     - this wil exclude dotfiles like `.gitattributes`

-You ned to store these attributes in a file called `.gitattributes`.
+You need to store these attributes in a file called `.gitattributes`.

 Here is my `.gitattributes`:
 ```